 MDMA is a drug that produces feelings of euphoria and empathy along with energising effects similar to amphetamine.
 It is commonly sold either in pill form (known as ecstasy) or as MDMA crystals.
+Please use the drop-down questions below to learn more.
 If you are an ecstasy user, please read our PMA harm reduction guide.

 What are the different forms of MDMA?